anuksankar/assignment-03-anuksankar/README.md

 ### Project Questions
 - Identify the main questions you'll need to answer to make recommendations (list below, add as many questions as you need).
-You'll answer these questions in a later assignment.

 - Question 1: